gradle/gradle/design-docs/model-reporting.md

 # Story: Model report shows details of rules that affected a model element

 Change the `model` report to show the descriptor of those rules that affected each element.

+Will need to collect this in the model nodes.

 # Story: Model report shows hidden nodes